 Walter McDougall and David Eisenhower co-chair the Center’s History Institutes for Teachers.
 These history institutes have received generous funding from the Annenberg Foundation, The Lynde and Harry Bradley Foundation, the Ewing Marion Kauffman Foundation, H.F.
 Lenfest, I. Wistar Morris, III, W.W.
 Kean Butcher, Bruce Hooper, and the Stuart Family Foundation, and in-kind support from the Cantigny First Division Foundation, a division of the McCormick Foundation.

 Each weekend-long program provides some 40 educators from around the country the opportunity to learn directly from the top scholars in their fields on subjects teachers are often under-prepared to teach.
 Many more teachers access the videotapes, reports, classroom lessons, and other materials posted at our website.

-This year we are releasing American Military History: a Resource Guide for Teachers and Students, an E-Book drawing on the lectures from six years of conferences held jointly with the First Division Museum at Cantigny, in Wheaton, Illinois.
+In 2013, we released American Military History: a Resource Guide for Teachers and Students, an E-Book drawing on the lectures from six years of conferences held jointly with the First Division Museum at Cantigny, in Wheaton, Illinois.